Sereath/rfp2/README.txt

         - should any of this code fail, the mod switches itself off to avoid lagging or crashing the game.

 -- Code Improvements
-    * Refactored mod to span several files and objects.
+    * Refactored mod's code to span several files and objects.
     * Everything is much more organized and clean.
     * Commented *everything*
     * More descriptive variable names

-BUILD INSTRUCTIONS (linux, windows will use gradlew.bat instead of ./gradlew)
+BUILD INSTRUCTIONS (For Linux -- windows will use gradlew.bat instead of ./gradlew)

 1. Clone into a local directory & cd into it git clone https://github.com/rejahtavi/rfp2